Nutrition Masters Programs in Chicago

-Masters in Nutrition programs offer students and practicing nutritionists the opportunity to work towards advanced licensure credentials, choose an area of specialization or potentially achieve higher levels of responsibility.
-If you have a passion for fitness, and a keen interest in the close connection between the science of food, health, and disease prevention, earning a Master of Science in Nutrition degree may prepare you to pursue a variety of career paths in some fast growing fields.
+If you have a passion for fitness, and a keen interest in the close connection between the science of food, health, and disease prevention, earning a Master of Science in Nutrition degree may prepare you to pursue a variety of career paths.

-With the increased interest in the role of food in promoting health and preventing diseases such as diabetes and heart disease, the employment of dieticians and nutritionists is projected to grow 21% between 2012 and 2022[i]
+With the increased interest in the role of food in promoting health and preventing diseases such as diabetes and heart disease, the employment of dietician and nutritionists is projected to grow 11% between 2020 to 2030.
+(Source: BLS.gov)

 Whereas food science is the discipline of study in which the engineering, biological, and physical sciences are used to study food and food processing, nutrition is the science that interprets the interaction of nutrients and other substances in food.
 This can include the maintenance, growth, reproduction, health, diet and disease of an organism, both human and animal.
 Nutrition, food science, and physiology therefore play an important role in wellness.

 DID YOU KNOW?
 The first recorded dietary advice, carved into a Babylonian stone in about 2500 BC cautioned those with pain inside to avoid eating onions for 3 days.

 What is a Fitness / Nutrition Degree Program? near Chicago